crowding/ansible-role-audio/index.md

 }
 ```

-But this form seems to cause a substantial start-up delay, and probably
+But this form seemed to cause a substantial start-up delay, and probably
 more CPU overhead.

+### Relaying to Pulse

+Instead, we relay the output from ALSA to PulseAudio, (which will send
+its data back to ALSA, in the present configuration, but that's
+neither here nor there.
+Do this using the alsa pulse plugin, for example:

+    pcm.everywhere { type pulse; device "everywhere" }

 # Installing Pulse